cube-js/cube/docs/Cube.js-Frontend/Query-Format.md

 - `segments`: An array of segments.
 Segment is a named filter, created in the Data Schema.
 - `limit`: A row limit for your query.
 The default value is `10000`.
 The maximum allowed limit is `50000`.
+- `offset`: Number of first rows to be skipped for your query.
+The default value is `0`.
 - `order`: An object, where keys are measures or dimensions to order by and their corresponding values are either `asc` or `desc`.
 The order of the fields to order is based on the order of the keys in the object.